-Collectively, these soil samples and field records shed light on the nuanced soil health strengths and challenges that can exist simultaneously within a farmer’s field.
+Collectively, these soil samples and field records shed light on the nuanced soil health strengths and challenges that can exist simultaneously within the same field—and what farmers can do about it.
 Here’s what we found.

-Our study’s most remarkable revelation challenges a popular theory among farmers and other industry professionals positing that eliminating tillage is always necessary for achieving optimal soil health on farms that produce annual crops.
+Our study’s most remarkable revelation challenges a popular theory among farmers and other industry professionals positing that eliminating tillage is always necessary for achieving optimal soil.

 Many vegetable farms, and some row crop farms, participating in our study struggled with high levels of phosphorus in their fields.
 Through runoff and erosion, excessive phosphorus can pollute streams and estuaries by causing blooms of algae that exhaust oxygen from the water and kill other life forms.
 At the global scale, phosphorus is a nonrenewable resource, mined from a limited number of deposits across the globe.
 Once phosphorus is lost to rivers and diluted in the vast ocean, it isn’t available again to future generations.